Air

 Below you find the clouds diagram, which gives an indication about the cloud coverage (in %) for each atmospheric altitude (hPa).

 There is then the wind diagram, showing the wind speed in km/h (blue curve) and direction with wind barbs.
 Here you also find the sea level pressure ("SLP", thin black curve) in hPa.
+We also recommend using our clouds weather maps to analyse local differences and clouds developments over time.

-meteograms AIR are useful for flight planning, paragliding and mountaineering, as well as for making weather forecasts for specific areas.
+Meteograms Air are useful for flight planning, paragliding and mountaineering, as well as for making weather forecasts for specific areas.
 With the help of the weather variables for the individual air layers, the weather conditions in different altitudes can be interpreted.

-Check out the meteogram AIR on our website.
+Check out the Meteogram Air on our website.

 Grid cell